 Brown Recluse Spider

 The brown recluse goes by other monikers—including the fiddleback spider, violin spider and brown spider.
 The brown recluse is found in our southern states, including North Carolina.
 The venom released by brown recluse spiders is dangerous due to its necrotic properties.
-Necrotic venom destroys skin cells surrounding the bite.
+Necrotic venom destroys skin cells, so brown recluse bites typically result in necrosis of the victim’s tissue around the site of the bite.
 The following are typical characteristics of a brown recluse spider:

 - Light to dark brown coloring

 - Small body with very long legs

 - Violin shaped markings on head and eyes

 Baby brown recluse spiders won’t have the violin shaped markings since they typically develop during adulthood.
 The violin markings are significant because without them, the brown recluse spider looks like many other non-poisonous species of spiders.
 Brown recluse spiders can range in size between 6mm and 20mm.
 Brown recluse spiders prefer cool and dry spots to hide and may be found in cardboard boxes and stored bins of clothing and bedding.
 They may also be in outdoor structures such as sheds and outhouses.

 Brown recluse spider bites have been linked to the following symptoms: